 The following pages contain CTE courses and available completer courses.
 A CTE Completer is a student who has earned two or more standard high school credits for state-approved courses in a CTE concentration and meets the requirements for high school graduation.
 A concentration is a coherent sequence of two or more courses within a program area as defined by the Virginia Department of Education (VDOE).

-Bold level course is completed by one of the bulleted courses listed below it.
+Bold level entry courses are considered complete with one of the bulleted courses listed below it.